 No wonder there is a bustle in the camp.
-Rapid decisions are to be made between the various conveniences which have accumulated, for some must be left.
+Rapid decisions are to be made between the various conveniences accumulated, for some must be left.

 Soldiers commonly threw away the most valuable articles they possessed.
-Blankets, overcoats, shoes, bread, and meat, — all gave way to the necessities of the march; and what one man threw away would frequently be the very article that another wanted and would immediately pick up; so there was not much lost after all.
+Blankets, overcoats, shoes, bread, and meat gave way to the necessities of the march, and what one man threw away would frequently be the very article that another wanted and would immediately pick up, so there was not much lost after all.

-Troops on the march were generally so cheerful and gay that an outsider, looking on them as they marched, would hardly imagine how they suffered.
-In summertime, the dust, combined with the heat, caused great suffering.
+Troops on the march were generally so cheerful and gay that an outsider, looking at them as they marched, would hardly imagine how they suffered.
+In the summertime, the dust and the heat caused great suffering.
 The nostrils of the men, filled with dust, became dry and feverish, and even the throat did not escape.
 The grit was felt between the teeth, and the eyes were rendered almost useless.
 There was dust in eyes, mouth, cars, and hair.
 The shoes were full of sand, and the dust penetrated the clothes.
-The heat was at times terrific, but the men became greatly accustomed to it and endured it with wonderful ease.
+The heat was, at times, terrific, but the men became greatly accustomed to it and endured it with wonderful ease.
 Their heavy woolen clothes were a great annoyance; tough linen or cotton clothes would have been a great relief; indeed, there are many objections to woolen clothing for soldiers, even in winter.

-There was no comfort on a rainy day or night except in bed, — that is, under your blanket and oil-cloth.
+There was no comfort on a rainy day or night except in bed, — that is, under your blanket and oilcloth.
 Cold winds, blowing the rain in the faces of the men, increased the discomfort.
-Mud was often so deep as to submerge the horses and mules, and at times it was necessary for one man or more to extricate another from the mud holes in the road.
+Mud was often so deep as to submerge the horses and mules; at times, one man or more needed to extricate another from the mud holes in the road.

 The most refreshing incidents of the march occurred when the column entered some clean and cozy village where the people loved the troops.
-Matron and maid vied with each other in their efforts to express their devotion to the defenders of their cause.
-Remembering with tearful eyes the absent soldier, brother or husband, they yet smiled through their tears, and with hearts and voices welcomed the coming of the road-stained troops.
+Matron and maid vied with each other to express their devotion to the defenders of their cause.
+Remembering with tearful eyes the absent soldier, brother, or husband, they smiled through their tears and, with hearts and voices, welcomed the coming of the road-stained troops.
 Their scanty larders poured out the last morsel, and their bravest words were spoken as the column moved by.